danielawde9/seo/readme.md

 ### Determining keyword difficulty

-When you are building a web page, it can be useful to know how competitive the keyword is that you are going after, yet this information can be difficult to obtain.
-However, there are steps you can take to get some idea of how difficult it is to rank for a keyword.
+When you are building a web page, it can be useful to know how competitive the keyword is that you are going after, yet this information can be difficult to obtain.
+However, there are steps you can take to get some idea of how difficult it is to rank for a keyword.
 For example, the intitle: operator shows pages that are more focused on your search term than the pages returned without that operator (e.g., intitle:"dress boots”).
 You can use different ratios to give you a sense of how competitive a keyword market is (higher results mean that it is more competitive).
 For example:
 - dress boots (108,000,000) versus “dress boots” (2,020,000) versus intitle:"dress boots”(375,000)
 - Ratio: 108,000/375 = 290:1